deliberative/crypto/README.md

 }
 ```

-For Shamir's secret sharing you can test the following
+For Shamir secret sharing you can test the following

 ```typescript
 import dcrypto from "@deliberative/crypto";